-Massachusetts General Hospital’s Pain Medicine Fellowship is a 12-month ACGME-accredited training program that primarily takes place in the Mass General Center for Pain Medicine.
+Massachusetts General Hospital’s Pain Medicine Fellowship is a 12-month Accreditation Council for Graduate Medical Education (ACGME)-accredited training program that takes place primarily at the Mass General Center for Pain Medicine.
 Seven fellows are admitted to the program each year.
-The program strives to provide an exciting, challenging and fulfilling experience for fellows.
+The program strives to provide a challenging and fulfilling experience for fellows.

 The ACGME-accredited Pain Medicine Fellowship at Massachusetts General Hospital is a 12-month program begun after successful completion of an ACGME-accredited residency program.